 - You can learn more about academics at Reed by exploring recorded roundtable discussions with faculty, view faculty profiles to get to know the guides on your intellectual quest at Reed, or read about students’ senior theses and dream up your own thesis ideas.
 You can even get a head start on Humanities 110 with our recorded lectures from this spring!

 - Reed’s vibrant student life is student-built and student-governed.
-With an active student group scene, events and outings, traditions like Paideia and our setting in Portland, your college experience will be shaped by the campus and local community.
+With an active student group scene, events and outings, traditions like Paideia, and our setting in Portland, your college experience will be shaped by the campus and the local community.
 Learn more by speaking with a current student.

 - Honor.
 Inclusivity.
 Intellectual inquiry.
 Our shared values bring Reedies together and make Reed what it is.
 Learn what makes a Reedie, and imagine how four years at Reed might transform you.

 What are my next steps?

 - Select Early Decision I or II as your application round in the Common, Coalition, or Reed application.

 - Submit your application by November 15th (ED I) or December 20th (ED II)